FAQ

 What are the limitations?

-- Optimized for a single browser, meaning that the test runs with the browser it was created for when executed by automation.
-When performed by humans, it is compatible with multiple browsers.
+- Optimized for a single browser, meaning that the test should run in the browser it was created for when executed by automation.

 What do I do if I a cookie banner keeps popping up?

-There are two options for dealing with cookie banner when using our automation tool.
+There are three options for dealing with cookie banner when using our automation tool.

 Option 1: